Sydus/wDoo/README.md

 # wDoo
-wDoo: Web application framework based on WSGI and Odoo
+wDoo: Web application framework based on WSGI and wdoo